What you can expectBy Mayo Clinic staff

-TUMT takes less than an hour.
+TUMT takes about an hour.
 It's usually done as an outpatient procedure, which means you'll go home the day of the procedure.

 You'll be given a local anesthetic to numb the prostate area.
 The anesthetic may be inserted through the tip of your penis, or given in a shot via your rectum or in the space between your scrotum and anus (perineum).

 You'll likely have intravenous (IV) sedation.
 With IV sedation, you'll be drowsy but remain conscious during the procedure.

 During the procedure

 Your doctor will insert a catheter with a microwave antenna into your urethra.
 A thermometer is inserted into your rectum to check temperature.
 Both will have balloons attached that hold them in place.
 Your doctor may check the placement of the catheter and the rectal thermometer using an ultrasound machine.